API¶

 Example request:

-DELETE /api/group/15 HTTP/1.1
+DELETE /api/group/15 HTTP/1.1 Accept: application/json

 Example response:

-HTTP/1.1 204 OK
+HTTP/1.1 204 OK Content-Type: application/json

-Parameters
+- Parameters

-• id – ID of the group
+id – ID of the group

-Status Codes
+- Status Codes

-GET /api/group/(int: id)/dashboard
+- GET /api/group/(int: id)/dashboard¶

 The list of all dashboards in a group